 Logistics Engineering Technology

-Central Ohio's logistics industry needs workers with the skills to harness advances in robotics, data tracking and analytics.
+Central Ohio's logistics industry needs workers with the skills to harness advances in robotics, data tracking, autonomous vehicles, and analytics.
 Join the next generation of supply chain problem solvers with an associate degree in Logistics Engineering Technology.

-Columbus State's new multidisciplinary Associate Degree in Logistics Engineering Technology combines coursework from Supply Chain Management, Engineering, and Computer Science.
+Columbus State's new multidisciplinary Associates of Applied Science Degree in Logistics Engineering Technology combines coursework from Supply Chain Management, Engineering, and Computer Science.
 The program mixes convenient online classes with hands-on instruction on industry-standard logic controllers, conveyors and logistics technology.
 And it's backed by Columbus State's 20-year track record of supply chain education.

 Limitless Career Opportunities